mdj0025/2210-hands-on/efficiency/README.md

 More important that measuring running time *per se* is being able to characterize an algorithm's *time complexity*.
 The time complexity of an algorithm dictates how **scalable** the algorithm is; that is, whether or not the algorithm's running time will be practical as the problem size increases.

-A concrete way to think about scalability is to ask the question "What happens to running time if the problem becomes twice as large as it currently is?"
-Is our algorithm still useful if the problem size we expect suddenly doubles?
+A concrete way to think about scalability is to ask the question "*What happens to running time if the problem becomes twice as large as it currently is?*" Is our algorithm still useful if the problem size we expect suddenly doubles?
 What if it doubles again?
 Characterizing the algorithm's time complexity is the first step in understanding the algorithm's scalability.

 One approach to characterizing time complexity is to empirically answer the doubling questions above by timing the implemented algorithm on increasing problem sizes.
 By making observations of how the running time is affected by doubling the size of the input, we can predict what the algorithm's time complexity is.
 (Strictly speaking, the notion of time makes sense for an *implemented* algorithm -- a program -- but not for an *algorithm*.
 We could perhaps speak in terms of the "work" or "computational steps" required by an algorithm, but "time" only makes sense when referring to a running program.
 Even so, the terms *time complexity* and *time* are used in the context of algorithms and we are expected to implicitly understand the distinction.)

 The time complexity of many algorithms can described by a polynomial function.
-The running time of such an algorithm thus satisfies the relationship $T(N) \propto c \cdot f(N)$, where $N$ is a measure of the size of the problem the algorithm is solving, $T(N)$ is a function that describes the time required by the algorithm for a given problem size, $c$ is a constant, and $f(N) = N^k$ for some $k > 0$.
-The function $f$ is called the *order of growth* of the algorithm's running time since the amount of time required by the algorithm as the problem size increases grows in proportion to the function $f$.
+That is, the time complexity function (say *T(N)*) is proportional to some polynomial function (*f(N) = N^k*).
+The function *f* is called the *order of growth* of the algorithm's time complexity since the amount of work required by the algorithm as the problem size increases grows in proportion to the function *f*.
+For example, *f(N) = N^2* would characterize a *quadratic* growth rate.

-Of course not all algorithms have polynomial time complexity.
-Common orders of growth that we will see in this course include $\log N$, $N$, $N\log N$, $N^2$, $N^3$, $2^N$, and $N!$.
-For the purposes of this lab, however, we will restrict ourselves to talking about algorithms with time complexity proportional to a *polynomial*.

-Timing a such a program as its input increases by a factor of two allows us to generate data like the following.
+If we were to implement an algorithm with polynomial time complexity in a Java method, we could empirically discover its *order of growth* by recording the running time of the method as we systematically increase the problem size (*N*) by a factor of two, as shown in the following table.

 | **N**   | **T(N)**    | **Ratio**       |
 | :---:   | :---:       | :---:           |